Draxent/ConnectedComponents/README.md

 - *large-star_1.txt*		→	Contains the expected result for the **Large-Star** operation applied to *input_1.txt*.
 - *small-star_1.txt*		→	Contains the expected result for the **Small-Star** operation applied to *input_1.txt*.
 - *term_1.txt*				→	It is the hand-made input for the **Termination_Phase**, in this way we can check the last phase without running all the algorithm.
 - *cluster_1.txt*	→	Contains a line for each cluster found, and the set of nodes that compose each cluster are stored in ascending order.
-It is the final expected result, so it is the expected result for the **Termination_Phase** applied to *term_1.txt* and the expected result of the all algorithm as well.
+It is the final expected result, so it is the expected result for the **Termination_Phase** applied to *term_1.txt* and the expected result of the all algorithm as well.<br />
 	The content of the file, in this case, is the following:

 	```